jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 3. **Vibration Motor Board**: Wires can exit from either side.
 Top side is preferred.

-4. **PulseSensor**: If you have soldered wires to the PulseSensor, remember to thread the wires through the rectangular slot in the electronic case lid before soldering to the MCU!
+4. **PulseSensor**: If you have soldered wires to the PulseSensor, remember to thread the wires through the rectangular slot in the electronics case lid before soldering to the MCU!

 We will remind you of these again later in the tutorial.